ljpernic/CATOE-v1/src/pages/index.md

   title: Ho Minti Society
   description: >
     HO MINTI is Choctaw for "y'all come."
-We promote cultural awareness, service, community organizing, and education relating to the Choctaw-Apache Community.
+We promote cultural awareness, service, community organizing, and education related to the Choctaw-Apache Community.
 description: >-
     The purpose of the group is to promote CULTURAL AWARENESS, SERVICE, COMMUNITY